yaxirhuxxain/DeepVS/README.md

-# DeepVS: A deep learning based source code suggestion tool.
+# DeepVS: A deep learning-based source code suggestion tool.

-This repository contains our DeepVS tool which leverages from deep learning based model to suggest the next source code in an IDE instantly.
+This repository contains our DeepVS tool which leverages from a deep learning-based model to suggest the next source code in an IDE.
-This version of DeepVS tool works based on our Deep Cloud platform.
-Please compile the plugin from the source provided in this repository to use the tool locally or for a differend source code modeling task.
+This version of the DeepVS tool works based on our Deep Cloud platform for the source code suggestion task.
+Please compile the plugin from the source provided in this repository to use the tool locally or for a different source code modeling task.

 ## DeepVS Demo